spicysomtam/aws-openvpn/README.md

 * Then click on the network icon again and select your vpn connection you just added.
 The network icon will change to a padlock.
 * Open a web browser and Google whatsmyip.
 Check you location is correct.

+# Possible improvements

+* You could generate multiple client ovpns (eg `london-0.ovpn` etc).
+* Improve the process of getting the ovpn config (any suggestions?).